Wednesday, February 27, 2008

 I laughed when I read the final line from the interview with Dr Dove of The American College of Cardiology “It is a great study and very well run,” Dr. Dove said.
 “And it certainly had the right principles behind it.”

 But maybe, he said, “there may be some scientific principles that don’t hold water in a diabetic population.”
+Or maybe you need to reassess your scientific principles, Dr?
+Maybe it's not us, maybe it's you?

 Another study on metabolic syndrome seems to show that Diet Soda plays a big role in the disease.
 Well, yeah.
 I told you that stuff is poison, right?
 And I was roundly mocked.
 I think I mentioned that it was a friend who was allergic to wheat who first told me I could cure the reoccurring bouts of thrush I got after a course of antibiotics by giving up Diet Coke.
 I did it, the thrush disappeared and it never came back.
 I also told you that your body thinks that stuff is sugar.
 And it does.
 Only it's worse, it's chemical sugar.
 That's bad for your body.
 Very, very bad.
 Bad enough to cause metabolic syndrome.